watermint/toolbox/doc/generated/team-diag-explorer.md

 | member_count          | The number of members in the group.                                                   |

 ## Report: group_member
+This report shows a list of groups and their members.
 Report files are generated in three formats like below;
 * `group_member.csv`
 * `group_member.xlsx`